phospho-app/phospho/backend/README.md

 disableTelemetry()
 ```

-When running `mongosh`, you'll see an URL.
+When running `mongosh`, you'll see a URL.
 Note it down.

 ```text
 Connecting to:		mongodb://127.0.0.1:27017/?directConnection=true&serverSelectionTimeoutMS=2000&appName=mongosh+2.1.1